-Included in cost of sales are research and development expenses of \$3.7 million and \$3.7 million for the first six months of 2004 and 2003, respectively.
-Although the research and development expense remained constant the Company had increased expenditures in connection with the purchase of the Passive Components Group of Insilco offset in part by the closure of the Indiana research facility and lower research and development costs in the Far East as many of these jobs were moved from Hong Kong to China.
+Included in cost of sales are research and development expenses of \$5.6 million and \$6.2 million for the first nine months of 2004 and 2003, respectively.
+The principal reasons for the decrease in research and development expense are the closure of the Indiana research facility, and lower research and development costs in the Far East as many of these jobs were moved from Hong Kong to China, offset in part by increased expenditures in connection with the purchase of the Passive Components Group of Insilco.